iotaledger/bee-rfcs/text/0034-ternary-hash.md

 In order to participate in the IOTA network, an application needs be able to construct valid messages that can be verified by nodes in the network.
 Conversely, a node needs to be able to verify other nodes messages.
-Among other operations, this is accomplished by checking transaction signatures (from which addresses are calculated), transaction hashes, and hashes of collections of transactions (so-called bundles).
+Among other operations, this is accomplished by validating transaction signatures (from which addresses are calculated), transaction hashes and bundle hashes.

 The two hash functions currently used are both sponge constructions: `CurlP`, which is specified entirely in balanced ternary, and `Kerl`, which first converts ternary input to a binary representation, applies `keccak-384` to it, and then